jaslloyd/habit-tracker/README.md

 - [X] As a user I want to be able to remove habits

+- [X] As a user I want to be able to edit a habit

 - [X] As a user I want to be able to see all the habits I am tracking in a single ui

 - [X] As a user I want to be able to make a habit or goal as successful